pytholic/FlutterTodoList/to_do_list/README.md

 ```

 ### Unsound safety check
 Some packages give **unsound safety check** issue if you have older versions of `firebase plugins`.
-Reolve this by addig --no-sound-safety-check argument to your run command.
+Reolve this by adding \
+--no-sound-safety-check argument to your run command.
 ```
 flutter run --no-sound-safety-check
 ```